So you know what a startup accelerator or incubator is, but do you know how it works or even better, what happens next?

 3 prerequisites accelerators look for in a startup:

 Most programs don’t accept startups with incomplete teams or solo founders.
 We like teams with 2 to 5 co-founders.

 This refers to both funding and more importantly, time.
 Joining an accelerator is at most times, an on-site full-time job where you will use more than 50% of your time at workshops, meetings, or events.
 This means that you won’t have as much time to work on your product.

 You need to make sure you have an MVP to demo and you can free yourself from your responsibilities, so this is where having a team comes into play.
 You need to be able to delegate tasks to ensure you make the most out of the program.

 During the program, your choices will be constantly challenged by a wide array of mentors and experts.
-I’ve seen this firsthand with let’s say, 100% of our startups at The Refiners.
+I’ve seen this first-hand with 100% of our startups at The Refiners.